telematicsct/grpc-benchmark/README.md

 - for 100kb data, gRPC with mTLS (avg: 120ms) is faster than https with mTLS (avg: 850ms)
 - 1mb or 100kb data, https has same average response time.
 - gRPC mTLS with HMAC or without HMAC -- doesn't make a big difference.
+- bandwidth and memory is quite stable for gRPC irrespective of network